-LPC Living is a socially-minded property development company specialising in urban regeneration.
-Based in the North West of England, LPC Living have built in excess of 1,300 homes across the region, as well as a brand new high street in Radclyffe Park featuring shops, homes and a state-of-the-art NHS medical centre.
-Fonthill Mews, a residential development in Finsbury Park, is LPC Living’s second venture in London, having first built KIP hotel in Hackney.
+LPC Living is a property development company specialising in urban regeneration.
+Based in the North West of England, LPC Living have built in excess of 1,300 homes across the region as well as building KIP hotel in Hackney.

-We were asked to create a brand identity and marketing strategy for Fonthill Mews, an incredible collection of design led homes in Finsbury Park, North London.
-Set in a historic mews and former coach house the development is a mix of heritage and contemporary styling, mixing natural materials with industrial elements, all of which needed to be reflected in the look and feel of the design and content created for the project.
+We were asked to create a brand identity and marketing strategy for Fonthill Mews, an incredible collection of design-led homes and LPC Living’s first residential development in London.
+Set in a historic mews and former coach house, the development is a mix of heritage and contemporary styling, mixing natural materials with industrial elements – all of which needed to be reflected in the look and feel of the design and content created for the project.

-We took an aspirational tone of voice, influenced by style bloggers and travel journals, which encouraged the reader to daydream about their lives living in Fonthill Mews.
-We added a little bit of wry wit subtly throughout the copy to add a down-to-earth tone that better suited the target audience of this project.
+We took an aspirational tone of voice, influenced by travel journals, which encouraged the reader to daydream about their lives living in Fonthill Mews.
+We added a little bit of wry wit subtly throughout the copy to add a down-to-earth tone that appealed to the core target audience.
 The photographic imagery tells an equally aspirational story, moving through each home as if the reader themselves were exploring it in real life.
-Overexposed to properly portray the brightness of the interiors, each image was processed to be clean yet colour accurate, using unusual vantage points to show off features and a wide-angle lens to capture entire rooms.
-You can check out the microsite we built for LPC by clicking here
+Overexposed, in order to properly portray the brightness of the interiors, each image was processed to be clean yet colour accurate, using unusual vantage points to show off features and a wide-angle lens to capture entire rooms.